joehart2001/mlipx/docs/source/quickstart/cli.rst

 .. note::

-    If you already have the data you can use two different data files or one file and update the keys.
+    If you already have computed energies and forces you can use two different data files or one file and update the keys.
     For more information, see the section on :ref:`update-frames-calc`.

 .. code-block:: python